Whether you currently invest in real estate or are new to the idea, buying rental property in a college town might have crossed your mind.

 Benefits and Drawbacks of Owning Rental Property in a College Town

 2. Rental rates are consistent.
-Rental rates don’t tend to fluctuate as much in college towns because of the steady, high demand for housing.
+Rental rates don’t tend to fluctuate as much in college towns because of the steady, high demand for housing from student tenants.

 3. Stable appreciation.
 Though smaller college towns can be more variable, larger colleges often create a stable, growing local economy.
 With this comes more consistent appreciation.

 As with any investment, owning rentals in college areas can have its downsides too.
-But it’s important to remember that each property and the rental situation is unique.
+Remember, each property and rental situation is unique.

 1. Property management is more hands-on (i.e., not passive).
 With college rentals, there’s more potential for roommate issues and disputes, unpaid utilities, complaints from neighbors, maintenance calls, and property damage.